seetha1730/B2B-Grocery-POS-System/README.md

 3. **Checkout:**
    - Seamlessly navigate the checkout process, including the application of discounts.
    - A success popup confirms the successful completion of the transaction.
+   - Allows for discount codes (in this case, you can try the code WELCOME10!)

 4. **Payment Processing:**
    - Support for various payment methods, including card and cash.